Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Related Work

 \section{Related Work}

-\textbf{Learning from Human Feedback.} In a typical Reinforcement Learning setting, a policy is optimized to maximize a reward function, which is explicitly defined by a human. \cite{christiano2017deep} introduced the Reinforcement Learning from Human Feedback (RLHF) framework, which initially learns a reward model network from a dataset of human preferences.
+\textbf{Learning from Human Feedback.} \cite{christiano2017deep} introduced the RL from Human Feedback (RLHF) framework, which initially learns a reward model network from a dataset of human preferences.
 This reward model is then used to replace a human-written reward function during RL optimization. \cite{stiennon2020learning} and \cite{ouyang2022training} introduced an RLHF framework for aligning LMs with human preferences.
-They first learn a reward model trained on rankings of human feedback sampled from LM outputs, which is then used to optimize an LM with an RL algorithm.
-In contrast, \cite{song2023preference} and \cite{rafailov2023direct} bypass the learning of a reward model and directly tune an LM using human preference data.
-Although we do not perform reward-based optimization experiments beyond Best-of-n sampling, we expect our findings to hold similarly for RLHF or other methods of learning from human feedback.

 \textbf{Learning from AI Feedback.} While RLHF has shown promising results, the collection of human preferences remains a significant cost for aligning language models.
 Prior work has demonstrated that LMs are capable of providing feedback \cite{kadavath2022language, zheng2023judging, dubois2023alpacafarm} that can be used to improve their own capabilities \cite{madaan2023self, akyurek2023rl4f}. \cite{bai2022constitutional} introduced the Reinforcement Learning from AI Feedback (RLAIF) framework, which replaces the human feedback step of RLHF with an automatic AI feedback generation procedure.
 Our work compares human feedback with AI feedback in both rankings and ratings settings.